eHealthAfrica/eHealthAfrica.github.io/_case-studies/van.md

 This system has done a lot to improve visibility throughout the vaccine distribution process, and to ensure that vaccine stocks are maintained at requisite levels in the various national, zonal, state and LGA cold stores.
 But there are major limitations:

 - there is no visibility below the LGA level
-- the procedure is very work-intensive, particularly for the national data manager, who is forced to spend most of his time downloading, copying and pasting
+- the procedure is work-intensive, particularly for the national data manager, who is forced to spend most of his time downloading, copying and pasting
 - the system is unsustainable: since each Excel file contains the data for all previous weeks, they are already becoming awkwardly large

 ## Enter the VAN VSPM Dashboard